Phillip-England/godocument/docs/configuration.md

 Godocument autogenerates titles based off the keys provided in the `"docs"` section of `godocument.config.json`.
 For example, a key value pair of `"Introduction": "/introduction.md"` would render a title of `Godocument - Introduction` when visiting the introduction page.

-<md-important>All pags titles will be prefixed with "Godocument - " until you specify otherwise in the `"meta"` section of `godocument.config.json`.</md-important>
+<span class='md-important'>All pags titles will be prefixed with "Godocument - " until you specify otherwise in the `"meta"` section of `godocument.config.json`.</span>

 To modify title prefixes, set the following config: